 Training Philosophy and Model

 The Training Program utilizes an Experiential-Developmental-Apprenticeship model and philosophy congruent with the overall mission and values of the Counseling Center.
 This model views the doctoral intern as an emerging professional seeking to integrate knowledge, skills, and experiential training in their journey from student to new professional psychologist.
-The internship builds on the combination of experiences the trainee brings from her or his previous graduate coursework, practica, research and other professional applied experiences.
-The Center’s goal is for the internship to provide a culminating training experience that facilitates the intern’s consolidation of professional identity and emergence as a culturally sensitive, clinically skilled, and ethically grounded psychologist.
+The internship builds on the experiences the trainee brings from her or his previous graduate coursework, practica, research and other professional applied experiences.
+The Center’s goal is for the internship to provide a training experience that facilitates the intern’s consolidation of professional identity and emergence as a culturally sensitive, clinically skilled, and ethically grounded psychologist.
 The model focuses on the developmental nature of intern growth, the importance of mentoring, emphasis on experiential learning, and the integration of scholarly work into practice.
-An essential component of the UKCC philosophy of training is to prepare the interns to integrate scholarly knowledge, research findings, and critical thinking into clinical practice and clinical decision-making as part of their regular practice.
-We encourage the consumption of scholarly research as well as consultation with supervisors and peers during internship, and with peers while moving toward independent licensure.
+An essential component of the UKCC philosophy of training is to prepare the interns to integrate scholarly knowledge, research findings, and critical thinking into clinical practice and decision-making.
+We encourage the consumption of scholarly research as well as consultation with supervisors and peers during internship and while moving toward independent licensure.